 About the University Archives

-The University Archives, a division of Stony Brook University Libraries within Special Collections, acquires, preserves, and provides access to collections that document the history of Stony Brook University.
-The collections supplement the official records created and maintained by administrative and academic units.
+The University Archives, a division of Stony Brook University Libraries within Special Collections, acquire, preserve, and provide access to collections that document the history of Stony Brook University.

 - published reports.

 - commencement programs.

 - newspapers and magazines.